Raid on Alexandria (1941): HMS Queen Elizabeth

 The explosion that disabled Queen Elizabeth was under B boiler room, damaging the double bottom and anti-torpedo bulges over 190 × 60 ft.
-The floor of B boiler room and those of A and X boiler rooms, to a limited extent, were forced upwards.
+The floor of B boiler room and those of A and X boiler rooms, to a lesser extent, were forced upwards.
 The boiler rooms, the forward 4.5-inch magazines, Y boiler room and many other compartments were flooded up to the main deck, damaging boilers, machinery and other electrical equipment.
 The main and secondary armament remained operational but hydraulic power was lost.
 Queen Elizabeth took electrical current from submarines moored on either side.
-The ship was put into a floating dock for temporary repairs and then during the panic after the defeat at the Battle of Gazala (26 May – 21 June 1942) Queen Elizabeth sailed to Port Sudan in the Red Sea on 5 May.
-The fuel tanks were repaired and fuel taken on for a journey to the US and in mid-July Queen Elizabeth sailed for the Norfolk Naval Shipyard in Virginia.
-Queen Elizabeth underwent permanent repairs from 6 September to 1 June 1943, a period of nearly eighteen months.
+The ship was put into a floating dock for temporary repairs and she then proceeded to Port Sudan on 5 May where her tanks were repaired and fuel taken on for a journey to the US.
+In mid-July Queen Elizabeth sailed for the Norfolk Naval Shipyard in Virginia.
+Queen Elizabeth underwent permanent repairs from 6 September to 1 June 1943.
+She was out of action for a period of nearly eighteen months.